Skip to main content

 Our schools do not discriminate based on sex and prohibit sex discrimination in all of our education programs and activities, including on the school bus and off campus activities, as required by Title IX and state law.

-To fully understand your responsibilities regarding sexual harassment of students, review district Policy 3205-Sexual Harassment of Students Prohibited and Procedure 3205P1.
+To fully understand your responsibilities regarding sexual harassment of students, review district Policy 3205-Sex Discrimination and Sex-Based Harassment of Students Prohibited and related Procedure 3205P1 (grievance procedures) and Procedure 3205P2 (staff responsibilities).
 You may contact the district administrative office at (509) 937-2791 to request a paper or electronic copy or translated information.

 Sexual Harassment of Staff Prohibited